qcri-social/AIDR/Collector.md

 The SMS collector passively listens for tweets that are posted by an external service using an API.

-An operator using the SMS collector would have a set-up in which their SMS receiving process includes a step in which they push the SMS to AIDR.
+An operator using the SMS collector would have a set-up in which their machine that receives the SMS, automatically pushes those SMS to AIDR.

 # Technologies